Blindfold (1928 film): Plot

 Lois Moran stars as Mary Brower, a young woman whose life is shattered when her brother is killed by gangsters.
-Mary’s sweetheart, Officer Robert “Bob” Kelly (George O’Brien), is a dedicated policeman determined to bring the criminals to justice.
+Mary’s sweetheart, Officer Robert “Bob” Kelly, is a dedicated policeman determined to bring the criminals to justice.

-The film opens in Mary’s modest home, where she shares a close bond with her brother Buddy Brower (Don Terry).
-As Buddy leaves for the store, gangsters led by the cunning Dr. Cornelius Simmons (Earle Foxe) murder him in cold blood.
+The film opens in Mary’s modest home, where she shares a close bond with her brother Buddy Brower.
+As Buddy leaves for the store, gangsters led by the cunning Dr. Cornelius Simmons murder him in cold blood.
 Kelly arrives shortly after and catches sight of the getaway car.
-Among the fleeing criminals is Thomas Bernard (Fritz Feld), whom Kelly recognizes as a suspect.
+Among the fleeing criminals is Thomas Bernard, whom Kelly recognizes as a suspect.

 Despite Kelly’s efforts and a week-long search, Bernard is arrested but later released due to insufficient evidence.
 Kelly returns to the store to investigate further but is violently attacked and knocked unconscious by one of Simmons’ henchmen.

 Meanwhile, Mary arrives at the scene during the confrontation and suffers a severe mental collapse from the trauma, falling into a state of amnesia and confusion.
 Dr. Simmons, a master criminal, exploits Mary’s vulnerable condition by manipulating her into believing she is part of his gang.
-Using her as a decoy, Simmons attempts to use Mary to facilitate a daring million-dollar jewel heist, orchestrated with the help of his gang members including Pepita (Maria Alba) and others.
+Using her as a decoy, Simmons attempts to use Mary to facilitate a daring million-dollar jewel heist, orchestrated with the help of his gang members including Pepita and others.

 Kelly, refusing to give up, spots Mary riding in a luxurious car linked to the criminals’ secret headquarters.
 He follows her and confronts her inside the gang’s lair.
 Although Mary initially rebuffs him, still under Simmons’ influence, Kelly’s unwavering love and determination help her regain her memory.

 Together, Kelly and Mary devise a plan to deceive Simmons and his gang by feigning that Mary’s mental collapse continues.
 Their ruse allows Kelly to gain the upper hand and orchestrate the capture of the entire criminal organization.

-In the aftermath, Kelly is reinstated as a police sergeant by Captain Jenkins (Robert Homans), and Mary’s recovery progresses well.
+In the aftermath, Kelly is reinstated as a police sergeant by Captain Jenkins, and Mary’s recovery progresses well.
 The film closes on a hopeful note, with the couple embarking on a 30-day honeymoon, symbolizing justice and love triumphing over crime.